New Mexico Recount Laws

 Voters may request recounts for initiatives/questions

+The only voter-initiated option is in connection to the Liquor Control Act.
 For the specific case of an election to adopt the local option of the Liquor Control Act, “Applications for contests, recounts or rechecks may be filed by any person who voted in the election.”
-See Section 60-5A-1(D).
+NMSA § 60-5A-1(C).

 Initiator pays set or per jurisdiction fee

 Payer of costs depends on outcome of recount

 The initiator pays a per-precinct or per-machine deposit before the recount or recheck.
 The deposit is refunded if the recount or recheck changes the outcome of the election.
 Otherwise, the initiator is responsible for the actual costs of the recount.
 NMSA § 1-14-15.